fhoedemakers/pico-infonesPlus/README.md

   - Debug printf statements over UART (GPIO0 and GPIO1) are disabled because GPIO1 is used for second nes controller port.
 - Due to the Pico's memory limitations, not all games will work.
 Games not working will show a "Mapper n is unsupported." (n is a number).
 For example starting Castlevania III will show the "Mapper 5 is unsupported." message.
 - tar file support is removed.
-- Pico W: The onboard led does not blink every 60 frames.
+- Pico2 W: Blinking the onboard led causes display issues and ioctl timeout errors on the uart console.

 ***